Nourish - 26 Ways to Use Your Jar of Coconut Oil

 No. 21 – Replace Unstable Cooking Oil

-Coconut oil is very heat stable, meaning it’s very slow to oxidize when cooked with therefore it won’t produce free radicals during the heating process.
+Coconut oil is very heat-stable, meaning it’s very slow to oxidize when cooked with therefore it won’t produce free radicals during the heating process.
 This makes it a great oil for cooking anything at a high temperature.
 Oils like sunflower are much less stable and prone to oxidising.
-Opt for coconut oil instead, and use your less stable oils for salad dressings instead.
+Opt for coconut instead, and use your less stable oils for salad dressings instead.

 No. 22 – Roasting Veggies

-Swap out your regular oil for coconut oil to get all the advantages of medium-chain triglycerides in coconut oil.
-I love using coconut oil over sweet potatoes to make sweet potato chips mmmm… but you can use it when roasting regular potatoes or root veggies.
+Swap out your regular oil for coconut oil to get all the advantages of medium-chain triglycerides found in coconut oil.
+I love using this oil over sweet potatoes to make sweet potato chips mmmm… but you can use it when roasting regular potatoes or root veggies.

 No. 23 – In Baking

 Try swapping out butter in your baked goods for coconut oil.
 A 1:1 substitution usually works.

 Coconut is a staple ingredient in raw baking that creates delicious creamy cakes and slices, chocolates and more.
 Give these chocolate caramel bars from Deliciously Ella a go!

 No. 24 – Make Your Own Raw Chocolate

 You can make your own raw organic chocolate with it and it’s to die for!
 There are many many recipes, but for starters, try Food Matters 3 Ingredient Chocolate Recipe here.